|Nutrition Facts (per serving)|

 - This jam will keep for about 3 weeks in the fridge and 2 to 3 months in the freezer.

 How to Test Jam or Jelly for Doneness

-Temperature - Attach a candy thermometer to the pan and cook the jam to 220 F, or 8 degrees above the boiling point.
-For every 1000 feet of altitude above sea level, subtract 2 degrees F.
+Temperature: Attach a candy thermometer to the pan and cook the jam to 220 F, or 8 F above the boiling point.
+For every 1000 feet of altitude above sea level, subtract 2 F.

 Freezer Test: Put a few small plates in the freezer.
 Near the end of the cooking time, begin to test.
 Drop a small dollop of jam on an ice-cold plate.
 Put it back in the freezer for about 2 minutes.
 If the jam forms a "skin" and wrinkles slightly when gently prodded with your finger, the jam is done.
 If it is still runny and your finger easily makes a trail through it, continue cooking and test again after few more minutes.

 Cold Spoon Test: Put a few metal spoons in the refrigerator.
 Dip a cold spoon into the boiling mixture and lift it over the pan.
 Let it run off the spoon.
 When a few drops come together and "sheet" off the spoon, the jam is done.